triedlotsofnames/AIDP/README.md

 ```bash
 python egt309_inf.py
 ```
-This script loads the trained model and makes predictions on `preprocessed_test.csv`.
+This script loads the trained model and preprocessed test dataset and makes predictions on `preprocessed_test.csv`.

 ## Dependencies
 The project requires the following Python libraries: